Human-AI Synergy Supports Collective Creative Search: Discussion

 However, there are several limitations to our current work.
-First, our task operationalizes creativity as semantic search using single-word guesses with computational similarity feedback.
+First, our task operationalizes the complex process of creating new ideas as semantic search using single-word guesses with computational similarity feedback.
 While this design enables experimental control, it does not capture the full richness of real-world creative processes such as writing, design, or scientific discovery, which unfold in high-dimensional spaces with open-ended and often multiple objectives.
 Future work should aim to develop controlled yet richer task environments as testbeds for creativity \citep{shiiku2025dynamics}.
 Second, we focused on a linear chain structure and a restricted communication channel that transmitted only best-guess information.
 These design choices likely shape exploration–exploitation dynamics; future studies should examine richer network topologies (e.g., small-world or fully connected networks; \cite{marjieh2025characterizing}) and alternative information-sharing schemes, including synchronous collaboration.
 Third, our conclusions regarding AI behavior are conditioned on the specific LLMs and prompting strategies used here.
-We have only begun to explore different models, training regimes that may yield different convergence and diversity dynamics.
-Finally, our diversity measures rely on embedding-based proxies that may not fully capture novelty or usefulness; combining these metrics with human evaluations or downstream task performance would strengthen external validity.
+We have only begun to explore different models and training regimes that may yield different convergence and diversity dynamics.
+Finally, our diversity measure relies on a simple count of word uniqueness that may not fully capture novelty or usefulness; combining these metrics with human evaluations or downstream task performance would strengthen external validity.

 In conclusion, this work represents a first step towards an experimental understanding of collective human–AI collaboration.
 Our findings demonstrate that human and AI benefit from each other, but also highlight the importance of understanding human contributions in terms of emergent collective behavior rather than isolated individual performance.
 Studying creativity at the collective level is therefore essential for designing and understanding future human and AI hybrid societies~\citep{brinkmann2023machine, collins2025revisiting}.